goodHunter27/serhatgiydiren.github.io/_posts/2022-01-14-system-design-interview-distributed-message-queue.md

   - Each individual microservice needs to be fast.
   - And we need to run our software in high-performance data centers.
 - Is our system durable?
   - Sure.
 We replicate data while storing and ensure messages are not lost during the transfer from a producer and to a consumer.

+> Excerpted from [here](https://youtu.be/iJLL-KPqBpM){:target="_blank"}